 Conviction Consequences

 Criminal Penalties: Based on the severity of the fraud, you could face significant fines and imprisonment.
-Federal healthcare fraud convictions can carry up to 10 years in prison per count and up to 20 years if the fraud results in serious bodily injury.
+Federal healthcare fraud convictions can carry up to 10 years in prison per count and up to 20 years if a serious bodily injury takes place.

 Financial Penalties: Fines for healthcare fraud can be substantial.
 You could be required to pay up to $250,000 for individuals or $500,000 for organizations per count.
 You may also be ordered to pay restitution.